A new report has placed Tourism Ireland at the top of a European league table for national tourism organisations and their use of digital marketing.

 The Index examined and evaluated the 45 tourism organisations surveyed under key areas including content, engagement, social media and mobile devices.
 Organisations were commended for producing inspiring and practical content, as well as engaging via promotional campaigns and user-generated content.

-Earlier this year, Tourism Ireland launched Ireland.com, the new international website for tourism to the island of Ireland.
+Earlier this year, Tourism Ireland launched Ireland.com, its new international website for tourism to the island of Ireland.
 The site – rolling out in 30 markets around the world and in 11 different languages – represents a complete redevelopment of Tourism Ireland’s online presence.
 It provides a one-stop shop for comprehensive information on all that the island of Ireland has to offer potential holidaymakers around the world.

 Social media is a hugely important element of Tourism Ireland’s global promotional programme; and the organisation has more than 1.7 million fans worldwide on Facebook.